Writeup: AWS API Gateway header smuggling and cache confusion

 We identified both potential security issues during penetration tests of two separate systems.
 These systems had one thing in common: all authentication, authorization, and access control decisions were implemented in the gateway authorizer.
 The underlying applications did not perform any access control of themselves.

 Relying solely on infrastructure-level protections such as a gateway or firewall increases the risk of a system.
-Security is best implemented in multiple layers according to the principles of defence in depth.
+Security is best implemented in multiple layers according to the principles of defense in depth.

 A system should also be able to “stand on its own” and be exposed to the internet even if infrastructure-level protection fails, according to Zero Trust recommendations.

-If you’re interested in reading more about the concepts of defence in depth, please have a look at our seven part article series on the topic Defence in Depth.
+If you’re interested in reading more about the concepts of defense in depth, please have a look at our seven part article series on the topic Defense in Depth.

-Had the applications that we performed the tests on implemented proper defence in depth access control, we would not have been able to exploit the above security issues.
+Had the applications that we performed the tests on implemented proper defense in depth access control, we would not have been able to exploit the above security issues.

 Timeline